BellaZubby/AI-todo-checkpoint/README.md

 ### Core Requirements

 - Users can add, edit, and delete tasks.
-- Users can mark tasks as completed or active.
+- Users can mark tasks as completed or not completed.
-- Users can filter tasks by status (all, active, completed).
+- Users can filter tasks by status (all, not completed, completed).
 - The app supports toggling between light and dark modes.
 - All tasks persist in local storage, so they remain after refreshing or closing the browser.